 A classic example of this are the various lines in a financial statement such as a profit-and-loss statement:

-Real quick, this sort order attribute doesn’t have a canonical name in the world of BI as such.
-But for a variety of reasons, my preference is “ordinal position”, so we’ll stick with that for now.
+It’s worth noting that this sort order attribute doesn’t have a canonical name in the world of BI as such.
+But for a variety of reasons, my preference is “sequence number” (SEQNR as its column name), so we’ll stick with that for now.

 (Also, for folks new to hierarchies, you might find it a worthwhile exercise to analyse the financial statement structure above as a hierarchy: How many nodes does it have?
 How many edges?
 How many levels?
 How many child nodes per parent?
-How might you actually model this data in a relational format?
-We’ll come back to this in a bit…)
+How might you actually model this data in a relational structure?
+We’ll come back to this in a bit.)

 Two more points I’d like to make, as we work towards a generic/reusable data model for hierarchies: